 28th May 6 -7.30pm at Blackwells University Bookshop, Aberdeen.
 A reading from Vaster Than Empires with Mandy Macdonald and Margaret Wood.
 Plus music from Intuitive Music Aberdeen and readings by The Apothecaries group.

-29th April 10th Anniversary Celebration reading in York with Carole Bromley, Joy Howard, Pauline Kirk, Thelma Laycock and Josie Walsh.
+York Library with Carole Bromley, Joy Howard, Pauline Kirk, Thelma Laycock and Josie Walsh.
 A lot of poets and a lot of fine poems!
 Selections from all the eleven Grey Hen anthologies made for a lively and varied reading.
 A warm and appreciative (almost capacity) audience in a lovely room at York Explore (Central Library) helped make it a memorable afternoon.
 Special thanks to Thelma Laycock, standing in for Helen Burke, who was unfortunately unable to join us on the day.

 Transitions, Outlook Variable and Shades of Meaning launch at Glasgow Women’s Library.
 Group photo, left to right: A C Clarke, Mandy Macdonald, Sheila Templeton, Eleanor Livingstone, Anne Murray and Joy Howard.

 First Hen Run launch, Harris Library, Preston.
 Gill Nicholson and Joan Poulson read.

 PLEASE SUPPORT YOUR LOCAL LIBRARY AND THESE INDEPENDENT BOOKSHOPS – they regularly stock our books, and hold Grey Hen readings.

 Glasgow Women’s Library 19-23 Landressy Street, Glasgow G40 1BP 0141 550 226 www.womenslibrary.org.uk